unlimitedstuffs/Keith/README.md

 <p align="center">
   <i>I don't care  how many followers I have, Nor do I care about how many deploy my bot.
-I write these bot scripts to make my WhatsApp enjoyable, And to assist me with my daily tasks.
+I write this bot scripts to make my WhatsApp enjoyable, And to assist me with my daily tasks.
 What brings me happiness is ensuring all my scripts are fixed, So I can sit back, relax, watch Netflix and play konami</i>
 </p>

   </a>